 As scientists created XRD images of the atomic structure of minerals, they were better able to understand the nature of the bonds between atoms in the silicate and other crystals.
 Within a silica tetrahedron, any single Si-O bond requires half of the available bonding electrons of the O2- ion, meaning that each O2- may bond with a second ion, including another Si4+ ion.
 The result of this is that the silica tetrahedra can polymerize, or form chain-like compounds, by sharing an oxygen atom with a neighboring silica tetrahedron.
 The silicates are, in fact, subdivided based on the shape and bonding pattern of these polymers, because the shape influences the external crystal form, the hardness and cleavage of the mineral, the melting temperature, and the resistance to weathering.
 These different atomic structures produce recognizable and consistent physical properties, so it is useful to understand the structures at an atomic level in order to identify and classify the silicate minerals.
 Identifying minerals in a rock may seem like an arcane exercise, but it is only by identifying minerals that we begin to understand the history of a given rock.

 The most common silicate minerals fall into four types of structures, described in more detail below: isolated tetrahedra, chains of silica tetrahedra, sheets of tetrahedra, and a framework of interconnected tetrahedra.
-The link below opens a page in a new window, which contains 3-dimensional versions of these different structures.
-You can manipulate and compare the structures as you read about them.

 The simplest atomic structure involves individual silica anions and metal cations, usually iron (Fe) and magnesium (Mg), both of which exist most commonly as ions with charge of +2.
 Therefore, it takes two atoms of Fe2+ or Mg2+ (or one of each) to balance the -4 charge of the silica anion.
 Olivine (see Figures 2a and 2b below) is the most common silicate of this type, and it makes up most of the mantle.
 Because these minerals contain a relatively high proportion of iron and magnesium, they tend to be both dense and dark-colored.
 Because the tetrahedra are not polymerized, there are no consistent planes of internal atomic weakness, so they also have no cleavage.
 Garnet is another common mineral with this structure.